davewalker60/pmdup/pages/content/whatsapp-content.md

 All groups related to this year's camp are part of the **PM Dances Community** WhatsApp community.
 To access or join any of the groups:

-1. Navigate to the **PM Dances Community**.
+1. In Whatsapp, navigate to the **PM Dances Community**.
 To do so:
-   - From your phone, in your **Chats** list, locate and tap **PM Dances Community**.
-   - From your computer, click the **Communities** icon, then click **PM Dances Community**.
+   - Click the **Communities** icon, then click **PM Dances Community**.
 2. A list appears showing the groups you're in and the groups you can join.
    - To access, tap or click any group you're in.
    - To join, tap or click any group you can join to request access.

+> Can't find the **PM Dances Community**?
+> - If it does not appear in your list of communities and you have registered for camp, use the [Whatsapp Community for Camp](https://chat.whatsapp.com/EMbSgSrfAhiFqgHSPwd7mH){:target="_blank"} link to request access.<br>
+> - If you haven't yet registered, you can request access as part of the registration process.
+> - On your phone, **PM Dances Community** also appears in your **Chats** list.

 # How to exit a group

 All groups related to this year's camp are part of the **PM Dances Community** WhatsApp community.
 To exit any of the groups:

-1. Navigate to the **PM Dances Community**.
+1. In Whatsapp, navigate to the **PM Dances Community**.
 To do so:
-   - From your phone, in your **Chats** list, locate and tap **PM Dances Community**.
-   - From your computer, click the **Communities** icon, then click **PM Dances Community**.
+   - Click the **Communities** icon, then click **PM Dances Community**.
 2. A list appears showing the groups you're in.
    - Tap or click the group you want to exit.
 3. Exit the group.
    - From your phone, tap the group title banner at the top of the screen, then scroll down and select **Exit group**.
    - From your computer, click the three dots in the upper right corner of the screen, then select **Exit group**.

+> Exiting the **Announcements** group removes you entirely from the community and all groups in the community.

 # How to reply privately

 In our WhatsApp groups, when what you have to say doesn’t pertain to the whole group, reply privately to keep spamming to a minimum.
-For example, asking a follow-up question or commenting in a way that’s personal to the two of you.
+For example, when asking a follow-up question or commenting in a way that’s personal to the two of you.
 This practice helps to keep the interest level up for everyone.
 Thanks!

 To reply privately from an iPhone: